deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 > </details>

-> Table 2 quantitatively compares the performance of several methods on the NeRF-DS dataset, specifically focusing on dynamic specular objects, using PSNR, SSIM, and LPIPS metrics.
+> Table 2 quantitatively compares the performance of several methods on the NeRF-DS dataset, specifically focusing on dynamic specular objects, using metrics such as PSNR, SSIM, and LPIPS.

 {{< table-caption >}}